-Wrongful death lawsuits are typically filed by the personal representative of the decedent's estate.
+Wrongful death lawsuits can be filed by the personal representative of the decedent's estate or directly by the decedent's immediate family members.
 Each state has its own laws that set forth the requirements and eligibility for wrongful death suits.
-Plaintiffs can seek different types of money damages, including reimbursement for medical bills, pain and suffering, lost income, and family's loss of companionship.
+Plaintiffs can seek different types of money damages, including reimbursement for medical bills, pain and suffering, lost income, and family's loss of companionship and consortium.

 The Decision to Sue a Hospital

 The decision to include a hospital as a defendant often turns on the level of malpractice insurance the individual doctor in question carries.
 If the amount of insurance is not sufficient to cover all damages, then it may be best to include the hospital as a named defendant.